reggieterry/reggieterry.github.io/external_documents/legacy/reginald_terry_cv.md

 **Yum!
 Brands Inc. (Durham, NC)**
 **January 1997 to March 1998**

-- Administered daily operations and ensured compliance with all company fiscal guidelines and local and federal laws
+- Administered daily operations and ensured compliance with all company fiscal guidelines and local and federal laws.
 - Designed all profitable marketing strategies for all guests and maintained all cost controls.
 - Monitored and ensured efficiency of restaurant operations and provided optimal guest service satisfaction.
 - Developed various strategies to achieve financial objectives.